 The righteous considers the cause of the poor, but the wicked does not understand such knowledge.

 Again, what a timely thought.
-Most of us sit down on Thanksgiving Day to tables heaping with food, probably eat too much, and have plenty left over.
+Most of us sit down on Thanksgiving Day at tables heaping with food, probably eat too much, and have plenty left over.
 Let’s not forget those who are less fortunate, not just with our words, but with our deeds, as well.

 Closing Thoughts: